pub struct Polygon<T = f64>where

 definition of validity.
 Besides the closed LineString

-structure does not enforce
+guarantee, the Polygon structure does not enforce

 validity at this time.
 For example, it is possible to

-construct a Polygon
+construct a Polygon that has:

 - fewer than 3 coordinates per

-ring - interior rings that intersect other interior rings
+LineStringring - interior rings that intersect other interior rings

 - interior rings that extend beyond the exterior ring

-closing operation
+§LineString closing operation

-result in a closing operation on a LineString
+Some APIs on Polygon result in a closing operation on a LineString.
+The

 operation is as follows:

-have different values, a
+If a LineString’s first and last Coord have different values, a

-will be appended to the LineString
+new Coord will be appended to the LineString with a value equal to

-the first Coord
+the first Coord.

 Implementations§